nfonjeannoel/gce_results_website/README.md

 A modern, fast, and user-friendly web application that allows students to search for their General Certificate of Education (GCE) examination results from Cameroon.
 Built with Next.js 15, TypeScript, and Supabase.

+## ⚠️ Disclaimer

+**This entire codebase was generated using artificial intelligence (AI).** While the code has been tested and reviewed, please use it at your own discretion and verify functionality as needed for your specific use case.

 ## 🌐 Live Demo

 **Production**: [https://gceresults.jeangineer.com](https://gceresults.jeangineer.com)